 At this hour in the morning the roads were deserted and we embraced the cold breeze that would soon be replaced by Cambodia’s clammy heat.
 A day pass cost $20 but we got a three day pass for $40 which can be used within one week.
 The prices are due to double in February though which is pretty rubbish.

-It was so dark walking to the temple but luckily some well-prepared tourists (unlike myself) had torches.
-All we could see were these great silhouettes.
-The sky slowly became brushed with orange and pink and the reflections on the lake created a perfect mirror image of the temple.
-All I could hear was the click click clicks of everyone’s cameras, trying to capture what we were seeing.
-It’s never the same in a photo though!
-So Was getting out of bed at 4am worth it?
-100%.
+It was so dark walking to Angkor Wat but luckily some well-prepared tourists (unlike myself) had torches.
+All we could see at the moment were these great silhouettes.
+The daylight slowly crept in and brushed the sky with delicate shades of orange and pink and the reflections on the lake created a perfect mirror image of the temple.
+Sharing the same awe as every other person watching, all I could hear was the click click click of everyone’s cameras trying to capture what we were seeing.
+It’s never the same in a photo though, ever!

 My favourite temple was Bayon.
-Giant, smiling faces are carved into stone towers that occupy all corners of the temple.
+Giant, smiling faces are carved into stone towers which occupy all corners of the temple.
 It’s said that the faces represent the four smiles – the charming smile, the glad smile, the sad smile and the beautiful smile.
 I love how the faces are put together like a jigsaw.

 In Ta Prohm Temple (where Tomb Raider was filmed) the structures are decayed and piles of rubble are scattered all around.
 Although the building is derelict the place feels very alive.
 The roots of the decayed trees smother and clasp onto every stone in its path, making it look and feel like they’re holding the ruins together.

 The second day we got bicycles and cycled a whopping thirty kilometres.
 My legs felt like jelly by the end of it, my poor body hasn’t done exercise like that in months!
 It was actually an accident that we cycled that far, we didn’t realise we’d taken the long route!